List of House of the Dragon characters: Aemond Targaryen

-In season 2, Prince Daemon Targaryen attempts to have Aemond assassinated in revenge for Lucerys' death, but Aemond's nephew Prince Jaehaerys Targaryen is killed instead as Aemond was visiting a brothel.
+In season 2, Prince Daemon Targaryen attempts to have Aemond assassinated in revenge for Lucerys' death, but Aemond's nephew Prince Jaehaerys Targaryen is killed instead, as Aemond was visiting a brothel.
 Aemond expresses regret concerning his part in Lucerys' death to the brothel madam Sylvi, concerned that it's his fault that they were on the verge of war.
 Following the Battle of the Burning Mill, Aemond supports Ser Criston Cole's proposal of subjugating the houses in the Crownlands that have allied with Rhaenyra.
 When Aegon and his retinue take a new squire to Sylvi's brothel to lose his virginity, he encounters Aemond with Sylvi and jeers at his brother until Aemond leaves.
 He partakes in the Battle at Rook's Rest with Vhagar as part of a plan to lure a dragon to defend the castle while it's under siege and ambush them.
 After Princess Rhaenys Targaryen arrives with Meleys, Aemond holds off the plan when Aegon arrives with Sunfyre.
-He soon joins the battle and witnesses Meleys grappling with Sunfyre and commands Vhagar to attack both Meleys and Sunfyre, engulfing the latter in flame which sends Aegon and Sunfyre tumbling to the ground.
-Aemond then engages Rhaenys but despite her initially getting the upper hand, Vhagar ambushes and crushes Meleys' neck, killing her and sending Rhaenys plummeting to her death as they crash onto Rook's Rest.
+He soon joins the battle and witnesses Meleys grappling with Sunfyre and commands Vhagar to attack both Meleys and Sunfyre, engulfing the latter in flame, which sends Aegon and Sunfyre tumbling to the ground.
+Aemond then engages Rhaenys, but despite her initially getting the upper hand, Vhagar ambushes and crushes Meleys' neck, killing her and sending Rhaenys plummeting to her death as they crash onto Rook's Rest.
 Aemond is later found by Criston standing over his brother's unconscious body, after finding him severely wounded.
-After returning to King's Landing, Aemond is made regent by the Small Council while Aegon recovers from his injuries and he quickly orders the closing of the city to stop fear spreading among the smallfolk due to the blockade on King's Landing.
+After returning to King's Landing, Aemond is made regent by the Small Council while Aegon recovers from his injuries, and he quickly orders the closing of the city to stop fear spreading among the smallfolk due to the blockade on King's Landing.
 He later becomes enraged when Lord Jason Lannister refuses to march his army into the Riverlands unless Aemond and Vhagar join him and decides to send Ser Tyland Lannister away to ally with the Triarchy.
 He also forces Alicent to step down from her advisory position on the Small Council after she continues to disagree with the rest of its members.
 After he is informed that Aegon has awoken from his coma, Aemond goes to confront him and questions whether he remembers anything about the Battle at Rook's Rest, but Aegon denies remembering how he received his injuries.
 After he witnesses the dragon Silverwing flying above King's Landing with a new rider, he rushes to fetch Vhagar.
-He then chases Silverwing to Dragonstone but after witnessing Rhaenyra with her dragon Syrax alongside Verimithor and his new rider, Aemond quickly retreats, not wanting to take on three adult dragons at once.
+He then chases Silverwing to Dragonstone, but after witnessing Rhaenyra with her dragon Syrax alongside Verimithor and his new rider, Aemond quickly retreats, not wanting to take on three adult dragons at once.
 In his anger, Aemond burns down Sharp Point, the seat of House Bar Emmon, who are pledged to Rhaenyra.
-He pressures Helaena to ride Dreamfyre into battle, and after Helaena refuses he attempts to force her, only for Alicent to stop him and admonish him for his actions.
-Aemond later confronts Helaena once again and threatens to kill her if she doesn't join him, but Helaena rebuffs him by stating how she saw Aemond cause Aegon's injuries in a vision and that Aemond will die during the war.
+He pressures Helaena to ride Dreamfyre into battle, and after Helaena refuses, he attempts to force her, only for Alicent to stop him and admonish him for his actions.
+Aemond later confronts Helaena once again and threatens to kill her if she doesn't join him, but Helaena rebuffs him by stating how she saw Aemond cause Aegon's injuries in a vision and that Aemond will die during the war's end.